shreekumar3d/indiafoss-2024-keychain/README.md

-This is a 3D model of a keychain, modelled in the style of the IndiaFOSS 2024 conference logo.
+This is a 3D model of a keychain, modelled in the style of the [IndiaFOSS 2024 conference](https://fossunited.org/indiafoss/2024) logo.
 IndiaFOSS is India's premier volunteer led open source conference, organized by the FOSS United community.

 # Why a new design ?

 Every year brings in a new logo.
-Thus, every year brings in a new design.
+Thus, every year I need a new design.
-And the opportunity to experiment and have fun.
+The perfect opportunity to experiment and have fun.

 # Refreshed design